10 Jan 2020

 Current Economic Situation

-Following seven consecutive quarters of vigorous GDP growth, the EU economy moderated but still ended 2018 with an estimated 1.9% GDP growth, thanks to a number of factors such as escalated trade tensions with the US, political uncertainty in some Member States, as well as slowing manufacturing and export activities in major EU economies such as Germany, France, the UK and Italy.
-To cope with the downside risks, the European Central Bank (ECB) would keep elements of its exceptionally loose monetary policy fundamentals after ending its quantitative easing program last year, including a new series of quarterly targeted longer-term refinancing operations (TLTRO-III) starting September 2019 to give banks fresh long-term loans at low interest rates.
+Following seven consecutive quarters of vigorous GDP growth, the EU economy moderated but still ended 2018 with 2% GDP growth, thanks to a number of factors such as escalated trade tensions with the US, political uncertainty in some Member States, as well as slowing manufacturing and export activities in major EU economies such as Germany, France, the UK and Italy.
+To cope with the downside risks, the European Central Bank (ECB) would keep elements of its exceptionally loose monetary policy fundamentals after ending its quantitative easing program last year.
+In addition to the reinvestments from the previous asset purchase programme (APP), there will be a new series of APP at a monthly pace of EUR20 billion starting from 1 November 2019 and quarterly targeted longer-term refinancing operations (TLTRO-III) starting September 2019 till March 2021.

 Overall, both the eurozone and EU are set to continue expanding in 2019, albeit at a slower pace than 2018 and 2017 when growth soared to a decade high.
-On the back of the weaker-than-expected performance in the first quarter of 2019, their growth forecasts have been revised downward to 1.3-1.5% for 2019 and 1.6-1.7% for 2020 under the assumption that the UK will stay in the EU Customs Union post-Brexit.
+With the near-term growth prospects weakening, the European Commission expected the EU and the eurozone to post a slower growth of 1.2-1.4% for 2019 and 1.4-1.6% for 2020.

 All EU member states adopt common external trade policy and measures.
 Meanwhile, 19 EU members, including Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain, have adopted the euro as their legal tender.

-No quotas are imposed on textiles and clothing exports, as well as non-textile products exports from Hong Kong and the Chinese mainland at present.
+No quotas are imposed on textiles and clothing exports, as well as non-textile products exports from Hong Kong and mainland China at present.

 Scheme of Generalised Tariff Preferences

 The EU’s new scheme on generalised system of preferences (“GSP”) entered into effect on 1 January 2014.
 The new GSP focuses preferences exclusively on those countries that do need them.
 The number of GSP beneficiaries has been reduced from 178 to 92 compared to the previous scheme.
-The Chinese mainland has graduated from the EU’s GSP since 1 January 2015, while Hong Kong has been fully excluded from the scheme since 1 May 1998.
+Mainland China has graduated from the EU’s GSP since 1 January 2015, while Hong Kong has been fully excluded from the scheme since 1 May 1998.

-The EU is legally required under World Trade Organization (WTO) rules to start treating the Chinese mainland as an industrialised “market economy” before the end of 2016, meaning it is no longer permitted to apply the tougher trade measures against the Chinese mainland by reason of its classification as a “non-market economy”.
-In response to the deadline of 11 December 2016 and the filing of a WTO case against the EU by the Chinese mainland on 12 December 2016, the EU reached breakthrough on the reform of EU Trade Defence Instruments (TDIs) abolishing the distinction between market and non-market economies, while trying to keep tariffs on dumped goods at a similar level as today.
-As the Chinese mainland’s challenge of the EU AD methodology at the WTO could take years, even up to 2021, during which the EU would be able to continue to treat the Chinese mainland as a non-market economy.
+The EU is legally required under World Trade Organization (WTO) rules to start treating mainland China as an industrialised “market economy” before the end of 2016, meaning it is no longer permitted to apply the tougher trade measures against mainland China by reason of its classification as a “non-market economy”.
+In response to the deadline of 11 December 2016 and the filing of a WTO case against the EU by mainland China on 12 December 2016, the EU reached breakthrough on the reform of EU Trade Defence Instruments (TDIs) abolishing the distinction between market and non-market economies, while trying to keep tariffs on dumped goods at a similar level as today.
+As mainland China’s challenge of the EU AD methodology at the WTO could take years, even up to 2021, during which the EU would be able to continue to treat mainland China as a non-market economy.

 The EU has initiated anti-dumping (AD) proceedings against certain mainland-origin products.
-As it now stands, there are a number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, ceramic tiles, ceramic tableware and kitchenware, ironing boards and solar glass, which are of interest to Hong Kong exporters.
-As at end-March 2019, the EU did not apply any AD measures on imports originated from Hong Kong.
+As it now stands, there are a number of mainland China-origin products subject to EU’s anti-dumping duties, including bicycles, ceramic tiles, ceramic tableware and kitchenware, ironing boards and solar glass, which are of interest to Hong Kong exporters.
+As at end-August 2019, the EU did not apply any AD measures on imports originated from Hong Kong.

-To combat the spread of the Asian longhorn beetle, the EU introduced in July 1999 emergency controls on wooden packaging material originating in the Chinese mainland.
+To combat the spread of the Asian longhorn beetle, the EU introduced in July 1999 emergency controls on wooden packaging material originating in mainland China.
 Wood covered by the measures must be stripped of its bark and free of insect bore holes greater than 3mm across, or have been kiln-dried to below 20% moisture content.